Japanese-learning/Web-Based-Learning/README.md

-# Web-Based-Learning
+# Web Based Learning
-Using web scraping to learn relevant foreign words about a topic.
+Using the internet to learn relevant Japanese words about a topic.
 ## The Idea
 As I spend time learning Japanese and writing essays about specific topics, I find myself searching for the appropriate terminology for the subject matter.
 For example if I am in need of a list of most common words for